For information on troubleshooting errors in the October 2018 release of Character Animator (2.0), see Troubleshooting licensing errors | CC 2019.

 This message appears because you are not signed into Creative Cloud, your trial period for evaluating the software has ended, or the signed-in Adobe ID doesn't have an active All Apps plan.

-(Earlier Beta and Preview versions that were bundled with After Effects CC sometimes shows an error message mentioning an After Effects license.)
+(Earlier Beta and Preview versions that were bundled with After Effects sometimes shows an error message mentioning an After Effects license.)

 - A notification appears, saying “Must be licensed in n days” or “Must be licensed by tomorrow”.